vlasvlasvlas/llm-cache-faq-based/README.md

 **Overall Impact:**

-The DocCache FAQ Accelerator redefines user query handling, delivering a streamlined and resource-efficient solution for diverse and dynamic question-response scenarios.
+The LLM CacheFAQ Accelerator redefines user query handling, delivering a streamlined and resource-efficient solution for diverse and dynamic question-response scenarios.